pxmage/react-native-styled-px2dp/README.md

 note: `react-native` and `styled-components` are required peer dependencies.

 ### 2. configure your `styled`
-Setup a `styled` according to your visual disign.
+Setup a `styled` according to your visual design.

-Say we have an iphone6 visual disign which is 750x1334, then:
+Say we have an iphone6 visual design which is 750x1334, then:
 ```javascript
 // my-styled.js
 import getFlexibleStyled from 'react-native-styled-px2dp';